nkalauni/physics-olympiad-book/README.md

 - Create a pull request with adequate description of changes.

 For interested contributors who are not familiar with these terms, the QGIS-documentation repo explains these steps in detail for people making their [first contribution](https://github.com/gitty-coder/QGIS-Documentation/blob/master/docs/documentation_guidelines/first_contribution.rst).

+## Build instructions

+Since the source code uses the [svg](https://ctan.org/pkg/svg?lang=en) package, which in turn uses the inkscape CLI, all latex engines must be run with the `--shell-escape` argument.
+Our suggestion would be to use [latexmk](https://github.com/mgeier/homepage/blob/0fc88d83/latexmk.rst) to build the source file `book.tex`.

+	latexmk --shell-escape book.tex

 ---